Hadrien-Cr/Hadrien-Cr..github.io/_posts/2024-04-14-BayesianOptimization.md

 ### Step by Step

-At the beginning of the algorithm, points to evaluate are drawn randomly within the domain of the objective function $ f $, starting with an arbitrary prior.
+<p>At the beginning of the algorithm, points to evaluate are drawn randomly within the domain of the objective function \( f \), starting with an arbitrary prior.</p>

-At each step, given the known values of the function, a Gaussian Process model is fitted, representing a distribution guess of the possible values that $ f(x) $ can take at points where $ f $ has not yet been evaluated.
+<p>At each step, given the known values of the function, a Gaussian Process model is fitted, representing a distribution guess of the possible values that \( f(x) \) can take at points where \( f \) has not yet been evaluated.</p>

 # <img src="/images/BayesianOpt/BayesianOpt2.png" width="700" height="300">

 The shape of the distribution is controlled by the kernel of the Gaussian Process model.
 This kernel can either allow high variations or enforce the estimate to be smoother to avoid overfitting a noisy objective function.

-Given these distributions, the zone where to sample $ f $ next is determined.
+<p>Given these distributions, the zone where to sample \( f \) next is determined.
 Both the lack of information about a zone and the performance of recent points are considered.
-Each point in the domain is granted an “acquisition score,” given by an arbitrary method that should strike a balance between exploration (visiting the least explored zones) and exploitation (visiting zones where the estimate of $ f $ is maximized).
+Each point in the domain is granted an “acquisition score,” given by an arbitrary method that should strike a balance between exploration (visiting the least explored zones) and exploitation (visiting zones where the estimate of \( f \) is maximized).</p>

 Here is the pseudo code: